MastodonC/kinesisFirehose/README.md

 Java 8 is the prescribed JDK to compile to.

 ## Build and install

-Things to look for:
-Package com.amazonaws.proserv.lambda houses the lambda functions
-- at the top of each class in the is package are instance variables.
-YOU MUST EDIT these instance variables.
-At the time of this writing, there was not a way to pass parameters into Java-based
-  Lambda functions - and since a jar is used there is no need to extract them to propery files (but you very well can).

 To build the code into a jar:
 ```
 mvn clean install